Cannabis and religion: Islam

 The Quran does not mention cannabis.
 All major Sunni and Shia scholars considered it by analogy (qiyas) to be similar to khamr (intoxicants/alcoholic drink) and therefore deemed it haraam (forbidden).

 Those scholars who consider cannabis forbidden refer to a hadith by the prophet Mohammed regarding alcoholic drinks, which states: "If much intoxicates, then even a little is haraam."
 However, early Muslim jurists differentiated cannabis from alcohol, and despite restrictions on alcohol, cannabis use was prevalent in the Islamic world until the 18th century.
 Today, cannabis is still consumed in many parts of the Islamic world, even sometimes in a religious context particularly within the Sufi mystic movement.
 In 1378 Soudoun Sheikouni, the Emir of the Joneima in Arabia, prohibited cannabis, considered one of the world's first-attested cannabis bans.

 Some attribute the discovery of cannabis to Sheikh Haydar, a Sufi leader in the 12th century.
 Other Sufis attribute its origin to the apocryphal Khidr ("Green Man").

 Some modern Islamic leaders state that medical cannabis, but not recreational, is permissible in Islam.
 Imam Mohammad Elahi in Dearborn Heights, Michigan (United States), declared: "Obviously, smoking marijuana for fun is wrong...
 It should be permissible only if that is the only option in a medical condition prescribed by medical experts."
 Non-intoxicating cannabis products such as CBD and hemp are considered by many Islamic jurists to be permissible, especially when prescribed by a doctor as a treatment for an illness.
 Products containing THC, however, are almost universally considered non-permissible, as THC is the psychoactive component of cannabis.

-The Nizari Shia military order which emerged after the fall of the Fatimid Caliphate is known in English as the Assassins.
-This name derives from the Arabic word hashishin, meaning "hashish-smokers," after their purported use of hashish in esoteric rituals, brainwashing, and to celebrate a successful kill.
-However, historians dispute the extent to which these claims about the Assassins are true; some of these claims may be rumours or embellishments put about by the Assassins' enemies, or spread by the Assassins themselves to further their fearsome reputation.
-Other historians claim that these rituals were a form of self-defence to grieve a fallen comrade or family member, for example, rather than just celebration to honour a kill.